-Pecan Vs. Walnut
+The Pecan vs. the Walnut

-Shell, Shape, Color, and Taste.
+Shell, Shape, Color, and Taste of Nuts.

-Also, the colors on the shells of each of these nuts differ a bit.
+Also, the colors of the shells of each of these two nuts differ a bit.
 As for pecans, they have a dark brown colored shell.
 While in the case of walnuts, the shells are light brown.
 Also, the shape of a shelled pecan is elliptical/oval, and that of walnut is round.
 When the shell of the pecan and walnut is broken, the pecan’s nut still has an oval shape, and the walnut’s nut looks like a human brain.

 In terms of the taste, pecans taste sweeter than the walnuts, and they are drier.
 Walnuts are partially bitter and are oily, and due to how oily they are, people in most cases roast them before consumption.

 Both the pecan nut and walnut contain a lot of nutritional substances that can help the body generally.
-In regards to vitamin contents in these nuts, fresh pecans have more Vitamin B1, Vitamin E, Vitamin A, Vitamin B5, and vitamin K. While walnuts have more Vitamin B6.
+In regards to vitamin contents in these nuts, fresh pecans have more Vitamin B1, Vitamin E, Vitamin A, Vitamin B5, and Vitamin K. While walnuts have more Vitamin B6.

 There are several differences that can be spotted between pecan nuts and walnuts.
 The differences, even though they might not be so distinct, they can be easily spotted when adequately observed.
-It is also important to note that pecan nuts are cheaper.